slgedik/weatherApp-project-with-vue/README.md

 WeatherCard.vue: A reusable component for displaying weather information for a specific city.

-Internationalization (i18n)
-The application supports internationalization (i18n) with translations provided in JSON format.
+Internationalization (i18n): The application supports internationalization (i18n) with translations provided in JSON format.
 There are two language options available: Turkish (tr) and English (us).
 The language can be changed using the language buttons in the application.

 ## Weather API
-The application uses the OpenWeatherMap API to fetch weather data for different cities.
-The API key is included in the code and should be kept secure.
-If you plan to deploy this application, consider securing the API key.
+The app uses OpenWeatherMap API to get weather data for different cities.
+API key is included in the code.
+If you plan to distribute this application, please use your own API key

-##Styling
+## Styling
 The application uses Tailwind CSS for styling, and the styles are defined within the individual Vue components.

-##Responsive Design
+## Responsive Design
 The application is designed to be responsive, with specific styles applied for smaller screens (max-width: 768px).